OneRoot Network (RNT) Price Hits $0.0020 on Top Exchanges

 According to CryptoCompare, “ONEROOT aims to make use of the immutability, transparency, and traceability of blockchain while embracing values of decentralization and shared economy to build a network of value that better fits with the characteristics of distributed network and tokenization of assets.
 This project’s main focus will be the digitization of assets, offering information, buying solutions, transactions, and liquidity solutions for those that use it.
 RNT is an Ethereum-based token that will be used as a medium of exchange on the platform. “

-It is usually not currently possible to purchase alternative cryptocurrencies such as OneRoot Network directly using US dollars.
-Investors seeking to acquire OneRoot Network should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase OneRoot Network using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as OneRoot Network directly using US dollars.
+Investors seeking to acquire OneRoot Network should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy OneRoot Network using one of the aforementioned exchanges.

 Receive News & Updates for OneRoot Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for OneRoot Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.